Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Google Drive File Picker.md

 # Google Drive File Picker
 > **Tier**: Server

-Stirling-PDF allows users to select Files for processing through tools via google drive.
+Stirling PDF allows users to select Files for processing through tools via google drive.

 ## Google Api Access
 To enable this features for your users, you must first set up your Google environment.
 This includes creating a Google Cloud project.
 Follow the **Setting up your environment** section of [this guide](https://developers.google.com/workspace/drive/picker/guides/overview#setup) to do so.